Automated Dialogue Replacement (ADR) and How It’s Used

 How is the tone of ADR processed to match the original recording?

-At times only a section or specific actor needs to have the dialogue re-recorded using ADR.
-This will have the studio recording sound different than the other on location lines.
-For example, the original dialogue recording might have room echo in the room that needs to be emulated in post-production.
+At times, only a section or specific actor needs to have the dialogue re-recorded using ADR.
+This will have the studio recording sound different than the other on-location lines.
+For example, the original dialogue recording might have a room echo that needs to be emulated in post-production.
 This is when convolution reverb comes into play.

 Using Convolution Reverbs in Post